notional-labs/notional/Readme.md

 * Share information about chain launches

-# System Requirements

-### Single Node
-* A raspberry pi 4 will allow you to relay between two state synced chains.

-### Somewhere between single and many
-* Hardware between rpi and the omni configuration

-### Every IBC chain
-* 8+ Core intel or amd cpu (we have 12, 16 and 32 core machines in production)
-* 64+ GB RAM
-* 8TB+ NVMe Storage with high write cycle capacity
-  * We currently recommend that for storage, you think like: 1 4x pcie 4.0 bus per NVMe disk.
-No RAID, and no soft-raid.
-  * Currently the best disk you can use for a relayer is an Intel Optane P5800x.
-  * The best price/performance disk is a Western Digital Black 950

 ## Thanks
-Notional would like to thank its delegagtes and the many teachers who have helped us learnhow to design all of this.
+Notional would like to thank its delegagtes and the many teachers who have helped us learn how to design and implement all of this.

 Special thanks go out to: